evidentlyai/evidently/docs/book/get-started/oss_quickstart_tabular.md

 description: Run your first evaluation using Evidently open-source, for tabular data.
 ---

-You can launch this hello-world example in Jupyter notebook, Colab or other Python environment.
+It's best to run this example in Jupyter Notebook or Google Colab so that you can render HTML Reports directly in a notebook cell.

 # Installation